openframeworks/ofBook/16_memory/chapter.md

 every time we call draw, it'll create a new particle, once we get out of the function we loose the reference *p1 to it but the memory we allocated using new is not freed when the function call ends so our program will slowly get more and more memory, you can check it using the system monitor.

-In general most of the time in c++ we don't need to use the heap, at least not directly, classes like vector, ofPixels and other memory structures allow us to use heap memory but still have stack semantics, for example this:
+As we've mentioned before the stack memory is limited so sometimes we need to use the heap, trying to create 1 million particles in the stack will probably cause a stack overflow.
+In general, though, most of the time in c++ we don't need to use the heap, at least not directly, classes like vector, ofPixels and other memory structures allow us to use heap memory but still have stack semantics, for example this:

 ```cpp